Dan Burn: Newcastle United

 On 28 January 2022, Brighton rejected a £7 million bid for Burn from Newcastle United, the club he supported and played for as a youngster.
 Two days later, a fee of £13 million was agreed, and Burn signed a two-and-a-half-year contract with Newcastle on 31 January.
 The fee was officially undisclosed.
 He made his debut on 13 February, partnering Fabian Schär at centre back in a 1–0 victory at home to Aston Villa, and was named as Sky Sports' Man of the Match.
 According to Gary Neville, "[Burn] was composed at the back and all of his work has been really good, particularly his headed clearances.
 I have not seen the Newcastle defence as organised as this for some time."
+On 10 March he assisted Bruno Guimarães for the winning goal against Southampton.
+Burn was an ever-present at centre-back, and in the 2022–23 season, continued to be so, while shifting onto the left-side, following the arrival of Sven Botman.